If you have an old hospital bill that is hanging over your head, you may start hearing from AssetCare LLC demanding payment.

 It is relatively common for information to get lost in the transition from the original creditor to the debt collector.

-If AssetCare LLC has any inaccurate information about your debt, requesting debt validation will allow you to identify it.
+If they have any inaccurate information about your debt, requesting debt validation will allow you to identify it.

 It is very important that you do not procrastinate this step!
 The FDCPA only guarantees your right to request debt validation within the first 30 days of contact, so make sure that you act fast.